 While Vulcan Materials Company's payout ratio might seem fairly standard, it's worth remembering that Vulcan Materials Company may be investing much of the rest of its net profits in future growth.

-Vulcan Materials Company produces and supplies construction materials primarily in the United States.
-The company operates through four segments: Aggregates, Asphalt, Concrete, and Calcium.
+Vulcan Materials Company produces and supplies construction aggregate primarily in the United States.
+It operates through four segments: Aggregates, Asphalt, Concrete, and Calcium.
 The Aggregates segment provides crushed stones, sand and gravel, sand, and other aggregates; and related products and services that are applied in construction and maintenance of highways, streets, and other public works, as well as in the construction of housing and commercial, industrial, and other nonresidential facilities.
-The Asphalt Mix segment offers asphalt mix in Alabama, Arizona, California, New Mexico, Tennessee, and Texas.
-The Concrete segment provides ready-mixed concrete in California, Maryland, New Mexico, Texas, Virginia, Washington D.C., and the Bahamas.
+The Asphalt Mix segment offers asphalt mix in Alabama, Arizona, California, New Mexico, Tennessee, and Texas, as well as engages in the asphalt construction paving activity in Alabama, Tennessee, and Texas.
+The Concrete segment provides ready-mixed concrete in Maryland, Texas and Virginia, and Washington D.C.
 The Calcium segment mines, produces, and sells calcium products for the animal feed, plastics, and water treatment industries.
 The company was formerly known as Virginia Holdco, Inc. and changed its name to Vulcan Materials Company.
 Vulcan Materials Company was founded in 1909 and is headquartered in Birmingham, Alabama.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.